 However, there are some tour operators/companies who advertise the use of a “personal oxygen system” to assist climbers on Kilimanjaro.
 Besides the fact that you would look more like a hospital patient than a trekker, there are serious reasons why using oxygen in this manner is NOT advised.

-what is point of climbing Kilimanjaro with supplemental oxygen?
 The difficulty of Kilimanjaro lies with it’s altitude.
 As a trek, it is not difficult by hiking standards, if you remove the challenge of high altitude.
 I guess some people climb Mount Kilimanjaro just to say they did it, regardless of the manner in which it was done.
 But it is not much of an achievement if you put Mount Kilimanjaro at sea level.

 In cases where a climber is experiencing severe symptoms of Acute Mountain Sickness (AMS), we may use an oxygen mask to deliver supplemental oxygen to quickly relieve symptoms to help them safely descend to a lower altitude.